GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 ## Text Fragments

-The [Text Fragments](https://wicg.github.io/ScrollToTextFragment/) proposal adds support for specifying a text snippet in the URL fragment.
+The [Text Fragments](https://wicg.github.io/ScrollToTextFragment/) proposal adds support for specifying a text snippet in the URL hash.
-When navigating to a URL with such a text fragment, the user agent can quickly emphasize and/or bring it to the user's attention.
+When navigating to a URL with such a text fragment, the user agent can emphasize and/or bring it to the user's attention.

 ### `textStart`